iot-edge-foundation/iot-edge-local-dashboard/README.md

 ## Routing

-Messages mist be routed to input route 'input1'.
+Messages must be routed to input route 'input1'.
 The same messages are passed through using output route 'output1'.

 Use the following routes as an example: